ebi-uniprot/ProtVista/developerGuide.md

 ### "featureDeselected"
 As soon as a feature has been deselected, this event will be triggered.
 A feature is deselected when it is selected and a clicked on it happens, or when another feature is selected.
 The object provided by this event looks like the one provided by the event "featureSelected".

-### "noData"
-Triggered when the data failed to be loaded.
-The object provided by this event will be an **error** return by a jQuery.ajax request.

-### "noFeatures"
-Triggered when the Uniprot accession has no sequence annotations.
-The object provided by this event corresponds to the data retrieved from the data service.

 ### "notFound"
 Triggered when the method **selectFeature** is used but no corresponding feature has been found.
 The object provided by this event will contain the information passed as parameters to the method, for instance